Blueberry Shortcake

 For the blueberries:

-1. Combine the blueberries, sugar, and lemon juice in a small saucepan.
-Cook over medium-low heat until the mixture thickens and reduces to about 1 cup, creating a jam-like consistency, approximately 20 minutes.
-Let it cool.
+Combine the blueberries, sugar, and lemon juice in a small saucepan.
+Cook over medium-low heat until the mixture thickens and reduces to about 1 cup, forming a jam-like consistency.
+This usually takes around 20 minutes.
+Let it cool while you make the biscuits.
+I love using a mini silicone spatula to stir so none of the berries stick to the pan edges.

 For the biscuits:

-2. Combine the flour, granulated sugar, baking powder, lemon zest, and salt in a large bowl.
+Mix flour, sugar, baking powder, lemon zest, and salt in a large bowl.

-3. Grate the very cold butter using a coarse cheese grater and incorporate it into the flour mixture.
+Grate butter with a coarse cheese grater and stir into the flour mixture.

-4. Whisk together the milk, all but 1 tablespoon of the heavy cream, and the egg yolk in a separate bowl.
-Add this mixture to the flour mixture and mix until just combined.
+In a separate bowl, whisk together the milk, all but 1 tablespoon of the heavy cream, and the egg yolk.
+Add this to the flour mixture and mix gently until just combined.

-5. Turn the dough onto a lightly floured surface and gently knead until it comes together.
+Turn dough onto a floured surface and gently knead until it comes together.

-7. Brush the tops of the biscuits with the remaining heavy cream and sprinkle with coarse sugar.
+Brush the tops with the remaining tablespoon of cream and sprinkle with coarse sugar for a beautiful sparkle.

-8. Bake for 15-18 minutes, or until the biscuits are golden brown and fully cooked.
-Let them cool on a wire rack.
+Bake for 15–18 minutes until the biscuits are golden brown.
+Let them cool on a wire cooling rack to keep the bottoms from getting soggy.

 To assemble: